grunwaldlab/aps_workshop/README.md

         quast cli_data/xan_22-331_shortread_highercov_spades.fna -o qc_quast/xan_22-331_shortread_higher_cov
         ```

-        Just for fun, we also happened to assemble a smaller subset of the original short reads, and our estimated depth of coverage is 10.
+        Just for fun, we also happened to subset the reads to a reduced number and how our estimated depth of coverage was 10, prior to assembly.
 Let's see what impact this has on assembly quality.

         **Command 3:**